EarthProgram/did-earth/README.md

 did:earth:1:ixo:nft:7Tqg6BwSSWapxgUDm9KKgg#myresource
 ```

-### DID Documents (DIDDocs)
+### DID Documents
-A DID Document ("DIDDoc") associated with an earth DID is a set of data describing a DID subject.
-The [representation of a DIDDoc when requested for production](https://www.w3.org/TR/did-core/#representations) MUST meet the DID Core specifications.
+A DID Document associated with an earth DID is a set of data describing a DID subject.
+The [representation of a DID Document when requested for production](https://www.w3.org/TR/did-core/#representations) MUST meet the DID Core specifications.

 ### Linked Resources